 Shows independence from parents

-Continues to play alongside others without interacting, called parallel play
+Continues to play alongside others and sometimes plays with them

 Temper tantrums may continue

-Helps to get himself or herself dressed and undressed
+Helps to get them self dressed and undressed

 Here are some ways to foster the emotional security of your 2-year-old: